 When you notice worry come over your child, help the child identify it, feel it and notice when it has passed.
 If it seems to take some time to move through, use tools like breathing, moving, snuggling, art, being in nature, reading, eating or drinking to help shift the energy.

 Embrace the “AND”

 It’s key for kids to know that they can be brave, courageous, strong, AND worried.
-All of these emotions can happen all at the same time.
+This is what I love about practicing mindfulness; all of these emotions can happen all at the same time.
 Even as adults we can be rigid in assuming that if we feel something it excludes all other feelings.
 However, we can be angry and also feel gratitude.
 When we are suffering a loss, we can also feel joy and support.
 It’s quite common for kids to feel nervous, and excited, and courageous.

 Emotions Don’t Define Us

 At times our emotions can be overwhelming, but they don’t define us and we get to decide how we act in response to our feelings.
 Kids of all ages can learn new habits and ways of responding if given age-appropriate strategies.
 The next time you notice your child is feeling fear or worry, share that you see it and that you’re there in support.
 Ask questions that can help children learn to care for themselves: What actions would help you feel safe?
 What words would help reassure you?
 They may know exactly what they are needing, or you may want to provide some suggestions you think might help.